 You will usually need to submit additional application materials such as a research proposal, CV, references and even attend an interview.
 Certain official documents to be submitted may also require an official Spanish ‘sworn translation’.

 PhD applications in Spain will require additional application documents and processes.
 These are similar to those in the UK.
 Our guide explains PhD applications for a prospective PhD student.

-To successfully apply for a Spanish PhD programme, you will normally need to hold both a Bachelors and Masters degree relevant to your research field.
+To successfully apply for a PhD in Spain, you will normally need to hold both a Bachelors and Masters degree relevant to your research field.
 Equivalent degrees are acceptable, provided they correspond to at least 300 ECTS credits overall.
-Other qualifications will need to be recognised by Spanish National Recognition Information Centre (NARIC) or at a Spanish Embassy or Consulate.
+Other qualifications will need to be recognised by Spanish National Recognition Information Centre (NARIC) or at the Spanish Ministry of Education.

 The general eligibility criteria for PhD applications in Spain is similar to most other countries in the Europe.
 Our guide explains entry requirements for a prospective PhD student.